Stopira

-Ianique dos Santos Tavares (born 20 May 1988), commonly known as Stopira, is a Cape Verdean professional footballer who plays for Hungarian club Fehérvár FC as a left-back.
+Ianique dos Santos Tavares (born 20 May 1988), commonly known as Stopira, is a Cape Verdean professional footballer who plays as a left-back for Liga Portugal 2 club Torreense.

+He spent most of his career in Hungary with Fehérvár, having signed for the club in 2012.

 Club career

 Stopira was born in Praia.
 In 2008, he signed for Portugal's C.D.
-Santa Clara from local Sporting Clube da Praia, playing just six matches in his first season but being first choice in the following, as the Azores team competed in the Segunda Liga.
+Santa Clara from local side Sporting Clube da Praia, playing just six matches in his first season but being first choice in the following, as the Azores team competed in the Segunda Liga.

 On 10 July 2010, after a thwarted transfer to Primeira Liga club Vitória de Guimarães, Stopira signed a four-year contract with Deportivo de La Coruña in Spain, with 75% of his right being owned by IberSports.
 He spent his only season, however, with the reserves in the Segunda División B.

-Stopira joined newly-promoted C.D.
+Stopira joined newly promoted C.D.
 Feirense ahead of the 2011–12 campaign, on a one-year deal.
 He made his debut in the Portuguese top flight on 20 August 2011, coming on as a late substitute in a 3–1 away loss against S.L.
 Benfica.

-In the summer of 2012, moved to Videoton FC in Hungary.
-He remained there until his retirement, notably winning the 2014–15 and 2017–18 editions of the Nemzeti Bajnokság I.
+In summer 2012, Stopira moved to Fehérvár FC in Hungary.
+He remained there for 11 years, notably winning the 2014–15 and 2017–18 editions of the Nemzeti Bajnokság I.